garybernhardt/base/README.md

 Base is just craaazzy!
 It's the most fearless class in all of Ruby.
 Base doesn't afraid of anything!

+## LICENSE:

+Distributed under the union of the terms specified by all current OSI-approved licenses.
+In the event of a conflict, a die is to be rolled.

 ## PRAISE FOR BASE

 > @garybernhardt @kantrn ...
 Can't tell if joke or just Ruby.